WouterVerschuren/S3Portfolio/README.md

 verify that the connection works between backend and frotend works as intended.

+### the types of test I am gonna use with my test plan are:
+### 1. Unit tests

+Unit tests are very low level and close to the source of an application.
+They consist in testing individual methods and functions of the classes, components, or modules used by your software.
+Unit tests are generally quite cheap to automate and can run very quickly by a continuous integration server.

+### 2. Integration tests

+Integration tests verify that different modules or services used by your application work well together.
+For example, it can be testing the interaction with the database or making sure that microservices work together as expected.
+These types of tests are more expensive to run as they require multiple parts of the application to be up and running.

+### 7. Smoke testing

+Smoke tests are basic tests that check the basic functionality of an application.
+They are meant to be quick to execute, and their goal is to give you the assurance that the major features of your system are working as expected.

+Smoke tests can be useful right after a new build is made to decide whether or not you can run more expensive tests, or right after a deployment to make sure that they application is running properly in the newly deployed environment.

 ## 3 Agile method

 You choose and implement the most suitable agile software development method for your software project.